HakonHarnes/img-clip.nvim/README.md

 end
 ```

 The options can also be scoped to specific file types.
-In the default configuration the templates for the `markdown`, `html`, `tex` and `typst` files override the template defined in the global settings.
+In the default configuration the templates for the `markdown`, `html`, `tex` ..., files override the template defined in the global settings.
 Any option can be added under the specific file type, not just the template.
 For instance, if you only want to use absolute file paths for LaTeX, then:

 ```lua
 tex = {